Patreon/patreon-wordpress/readme.txt

 == Description ==

-With Patreon WordPress, you can bring Patreon features to your WordPress website and integrate them to make them work together.
+Bring Patreon features to your WordPress website and make them work together.
 You can even easily import your existing Patreon posts and keep your Patreon posts synced to your WP site automatically!
 Your patron-only content at your WordPress site will encourage your visitors to become your patrons to unlock your content.

 You can lock any single post or all of your posts!
 You can also lock any custom post type.
 Your visitors can log into your site via Patreon, making it easier for them to use your site in addition to accessing your locked content.